Pride & Prejudice (2005 film): Conception and adaptation

-As with several recent Jane Austen adaptations, Pride & Prejudice was an Anglo-American collaboration, between British studio Working Title Films (in association with French company StudioCanal) and its American parent company Universal Studios.
-Working Title at the time was known for mainstream productions like Bridget Jones's Diary and Love Actually that drew international audiences, rather than films in the historical drama genre.
-Its co-chairman Tim Bevan explained that the studio wanted to "bring Austen's original story, concentrating on Lizzie, back in all its glory to the big screen for audiences everywhere to enjoy".
-Given a "relatively inexpensive" budget of £22 million ($28 million), the film was expected to excel at the box office, particularly based on the commercial successes of Romeo + Juliet (1996) and Shakespeare in Love (1998) as well as the resurgence of interest in Austen's works.
+As with several recent Jane Austen adaptations, Pride & Prejudice was an Anglo-American collaboration, between British studio Working Title Films (in association with French company StudioCanal) and its American parent company, Universal Studios.
+Working Title at the time was known for mainstream productions like Bridget Jones's Diary and Love Actually that drew international audiences, not films in the historical drama genre.
+Its co-chairman Tim Bevan said the studio wanted to "bring Austen's original story, concentrating on Lizzie, back in all its glory to the big screen for audiences everywhere to enjoy".
+Given a "relatively inexpensive" budget of £22 million ($28 million), the film was expected to excel at the box office, particularly given the commercial success of Romeo + Juliet (1996) and Shakespeare in Love (1998), as well as the resurgence of interest in Austen.

-Given little instruction from the studio, screenwriter Deborah Moggach spent over two years adapting Pride and Prejudice for film.
-She had sole discretion with the early script, and eventually wrote approximately ten drafts.
-Realising it held "a perfect three-act structure", Moggach attempted to be as faithful to the original novel as possible, calling it "so beautifully shaped as a story – the ultimate romance about two people who think they hate each other but who are really passionately in love.
-I felt, 'If it's not broken, don't fix it.'"
-While she could not reproduce the novel's "fiercely wonderful dialogue in its entirety", she attempted to keep much of it.
+Given little instruction from the studio, screenwriter Deborah Moggach spent over two years on the script.
+She had sole discretion at first, and wrote approximately ten drafts.
+Realising it held "a perfect three-act structure", Moggach attempted to be as faithful to the original novel as possible, calling it "so beautifully shaped as a story—the ultimate romance about two people who think they hate each other but who are really passionately in love.
+I felt, 'If it's not broken, don't fix it'".
+While she could not reproduce the novel's "fiercely wonderful dialogue in its entirety", she sought to keep much of it.

-Moggach's first script was closest to Austen's book, but later versions trimmed extraneous storylines and characters.
-Moggach initially wrote all scenes from Elizabeth's point of view in keeping with the novel; she later set a few scenes from the male perspective, such as when Bingley practices his marriage proposal, to "show Darcy and Bingley being close" and to indicate Darcy was a "human being instead of being stuck up".
-Small details were inserted that acknowledged wider events outside of the characters' circle, such as those then occurring in France.
-While Moggach is the only screenwriter credited for the film, playwright Lee Hall also made early additions to the script.
+Moggach's first draft was closest to Austen's book, but later versions excised storylines and characters.
+Moggach initially wrote all scenes from Elizabeth's point of view in keeping with the novel; she later set a few scenes from a male perspective, such as when Bingley practices his marriage proposal, to "show Darcy and Bingley being close" and to indicate Darcy was a "human being instead of being stuck up".
+Small details were inserted that acknowledged events outside the characters' circle, such as those then occurring in France.
+Moggach is the only credited screenwriter, but playwright Lee Hall provided early additions.